slack-samples/deno-github-functions/README.md

 ### Install the Sample App

-Start by cloning this sample and installing it to a Workspace of your choice:
+Start by cloning this sample and installing it into a workspace:

 ```zsh
 # Clone this project onto your machine